Updated on January 1, 2017

 “Resolved, that I will do whatsoever I think to be most to God’s glory, and my own good … and most for the good and advantage of mankind.”

-Thank you for reading this post.
+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
 Name one goal you have for the new year.
 What steps will you take to achieve it?

 I would love to hear your plans for the new year.
 Let’s fill the comments with friendly conversation.
-Scroll down to leave a reply, ask a question, or just say hello.
+Scroll to the end to leave a reply, ask a question, or just say hello.

 And if you liked this post, please give it a share.